Hey world travelers! Skye Blake here, reporting on something most people would think is impossible… traveling with your

 For example, you’ll need a different carrier for a bicycle trip than a car trip.

-If you’re boating, you must be sure to have a well-fitting life vest for your sea-faring buddy.
+If you’re boating, be sure you have a well-fitting life vest for your sea-faring buddy.

 Certain questions need to be answered before you can travel in order to be happy with the results.

 Once you’ve answered them, you’ll be better able to determine what type of travel (if any) your cat will tolerate or even enjoy.

 If you don’t want to or don’t have time to properly condition and train your cat to be comfortable with the new sights, sounds, and smells of travel, it’s best to have a pet sitter to come in daily while you’re gone.

 Is Your Cat Ready to Travel?